nuprl/augur/README.md

     ]
 }
 ```
-This file tells Auger the *sources* and *sinks* of the flows you want to
+This file tells Augur the *sources* and *sinks* of the flows you want to
 track.
-The spec above tells Auger to alert you if any value returned from
+The spec above tells Augur to alert you if any value returned from
 `readFileSync` flows into the function `exec`.
-It also tells Auger how to run
+It also tells Augur how to run
  your project: by executing the file `test.js`.

 Let's say we analyze the following program, `test.js`: